-Image rectification requires precise knowledge of the cameras' projective parameters.
+Image rectification requires precise knowledge of the camera setup's projective parameters.
 These can be determined through camera calibration.
 Please refer to Section 9.6 for a detailed explanation of the camera calibration procedure.

-Figure 9a shows an example camera image, where the camera was pointed towards a calibration board.
-The edges of the board appear slightly bent, due to radial distortions caused by the camera's optics.
-Figure 9b shows the same image after image rectification.
+Figure 11a shows an example camera image, where the camera was pointed towards a calibration board.
+The edges of the board appear slightly curved, due to radial distortions caused by the camera's optics.
+Figure 11b shows the same image after image rectification.
 This time, all edges of the calibration board appear perfectly straight.

-When performing stereo matching, SceneScan additionally outputs the rectified left camera image.
+In its default configuration, SceneScan additionally outputs the rectified left camera image when performing stereo matching.
 This allows for a mapping of features in the visible image to structures in the determined scene depth and vice versa.